o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 )
 ```

-To verify everything is set up correctly, run the CMake configure command from **CMake CLI** or **CMake GUI** (refer to the [Configure and Build](/docs/user-guide/build/configure-and-build/) section).
+To verify everything is set up correctly, run the CMake configure command from **CMake CLI** or **CMake GUI** (described in the [Configure and Build](/docs/user-guide/build/configure-and-build/) section).
 This registers everything you just added, and emits errors if anything is misconfigured.

 #### Step 2: Write new Python tests